pcfreak30/skyd/doc/api/index.html.md

 otherwise it will continue using the cheaper hosts.
 Valid units are: "pS", "nS", "uS", "mS", "SC", "KS", "MS", "GS", "TS".
 If no unit is provided, the given value will be treated as hastings.
 The default ppms is 100nS.

+**root** | bool\
+If the siapath should reference the root of the renter's filesystem.

+**timeout** | int\
+If 'timeout' is set, the download will fail if the Skyfile cannot be retrieved before it expires.
+Note that this timeout does not cover the actual download time, but rather covers the TTFB.
+Timeout is specified in seconds, a timeout value of 0 will be ignored.
+If no timeout is given, the default will be used, which is a 30 second timeout.
+The maximum allowed timeout is 900s (15 minutes).

 ### Http Headers
 ### OPTIONAL